 Some images do not have a text alternative, so people using a screen reader cannot access the information.
 This fails WCAG 2.1 success criterion 1.1.1 (non-text content).

-We plan to add text alternatives for all images by September 2022.
+We try to add text alternatives to all new images - we're working on fixing all existing images and hope to have this completed by Q4 2023.
 When we publish new content we’ll make sure our use of images meets accessibility standards.

 Some Buttons do not have an accessible name, so people using a screen reader cannot access the information.
 This fails WCAG 2.1 success criterion 1.1.1 (non-text content)